Jerey/Jerey.github.io/src/content/posts/kiruna-stockholm-oslo.md

 ## Final Thoughts

 The entire trip was a great experience.
 The Northern Lights were definitely the highlight of this journey.
 Kiruna is an awesome city and I definitely want to go there again.
 I have been to Stockholm often, so it is kind of "known" but as always a great experience.
-And Oslo has been great.
+And Oslo has been awesom.
 It was nice to see the city for a second time, but due to the Corona pandemic rising again, many activities were not possible and we were also already exhausted from the past days walking and taking pictures.